kairosity/mp4-lionize/README.md

 <br>

-### 2. User prompted Toast Pop-Ups
+### 2. User Prompted Toast Pop-Ups

-- The second way a user has access to their shopping bag information is when they edit the bag in any way, for example adding an item to it from the Shop, or updating an item quantity from the shopping bag page itself.
+- The second way a user has access to their shopping bag information is when they edit the bag in any way, for example adding an item to it from the Shop, or updating the quantity of existing items from the shopping bag page itself.

-- A detailed toast Success message pops up informing the user of the bag alteration.
+- A detailed toast Success message pops up informing the user of any adjustments.
 - The action does not redirect away from the page the user is currently on, as that would be discommoding to the user.
 - Instead they are given the information and allowed to continue browsing or shopping.
 - Should they want to look at a more detailed snapshot of their bag, or update any of the items, they can opt to click on the toast's "Edit Bag" button.
-- Or they can choose close the toast using they X button.
+- Or they can choose to close the toast using they X button.

 <br>